-We help helps elders or dependent adults remain safely in their homes, through our three Adult Services programs: Adult Protective Services, In-Home Supportive Services, and the In-Home Care Network.
+We help elders or dependent adults remain safely in their homes, through our three Adult Services programs: Adult Protective Services, In-Home Supportive Services, and the In-Home Care Network.

 Adult Protective Services (APS) responds to reports of neglect or abuse of elderly and/or disabled adults.
 Neglect may include neglect by another, and/or self-neglect.
 Abuse may include financial, physical, sexual or psychological abuse by another.
 APS social workers are on call 24 hours a day to assist those suffering from neglect or abuse.
 To report abuse, call our Hotline.